brentvatne/caldo/README.markdown

 the Mendicant University core skills course.
 The following features may be implemented later:

+- Help section that describes the different tags
 - Mobile (concentrating on iPhone) specific layout
-- Choose the calendar you want to use (currently defaults to your
+- Choose the calendar you want to use (currently defaults to your primary)
 - Get more information about the Todo - descrpition, location, link to Google Calendar event.
 Hidden unless you trigger it somehow. primary calendar)